 Tags related to this article

-This year saw a slight increase in fatalities in the work place to 144 from 137 in 2016/17, however, this years figure continues the overall consistent reduction in work place fatalities which has been seen since 2012/13.
-Great Britain's work place fatalities also remain low in comparison to other European countries.
+This year saw a slight increase in fatalities in the work place to 147 from 144 in 2017/18.
+The rate of fatal injury shows a long-term downward trend since 2012/13, but has been broadly flat in recent years.
+Nevertheless, Great Britain's work place fatality rate remains low in comparison to other European countries.

-Mesothelioma deaths continue to increase with a rise to 2,595 in 2017/18 from 2,542 in 2016/17, whilst all lung disease deaths linked to past work experience remained the same at 12,000.
-The HSE estimate that there is likely to be an increase of 2,500 mesothelioma deaths per year for the remainder of the decade before lung disease deaths begin to decline due to current Health and Safety policies and intervention.
+Mesothelioma deaths decreased slightly to 2,526 from 2,595 in 2017/18, whilst all lung disease deaths linked to past work experience remained the same at 12,000.
+The HSE estimate that there is likely to be around 2,500 mesothelioma deaths per year for the remainder of the decade before lung disease deaths begin to decline due to current health and safety policies and intervention.

-It is estimated that the overall cost of work related injuries and ill health was £14.9 billion with 31.2 million working days lost in 2015/16.
-The cost of work related ill health continues to increase with an estimated cost of £15 billion in 2016/17, however, it is anticipated that slightly less days were lost at 30.7 million in 2016/17.
-Work related stress, depression and anxiety continues to be the UK's biggest work related illness and this years statistics reinforce this to be a correct focus for the HSE.
+It is estimated that the overall cost of work related injuries and ill health was £15 billion in 2017/18, and the number of working days lost due work related ill health and injuries was 28.2 million in 2018/19.
+Work related stress, depression and anxiety continues to be the nation's biggest work related illness and this years’ statistics reinforce this to be a priority focus for the HSE.

 +44 (0)163 365 7780